 You need to optimize the placement of your share buttons so that your readers will notice and feel compelled to use them.

 There are a lot of effective places to put share buttons, and the best option will depend on the setup and content of your site.
-CoSchedule demonstrated some of the popular button locations (see illustration below):
+CoSchedule demonstrated some of the popular examples of social media icons on websites (see illustration below):

 You can find out how some of the popular publishers choose to display their share buttons to get a feel for what type of design works with each option: